rbirkby/Ilmer.org/events.md

 *30th April 2016* from 7:30pm

-See the private Ilmer.org Facebook group or the flyer for details
+See the private Ilmer.org Village Group on Facebook or the flyer for details

 ### Part on the Green - Queen's 90th